Hannah Kumari's roles

 Hannah’s debut short film Devi – देवी which she wrote and stars in alongside Nina Wadia and Jonny Fines was commissioned by Sky Arts, Coventry City of Culture, The Space Arts, Shoot Festival and Arts Council England, and was broadcast on Sky Arts in May 2022.

-Directing credits include SPINNING WHEEL (Theatre on the Downs) THE PLACES WE’VE BEEN (Exeter Northcott) and as Assistant Director GODS OF THE GAME: A FOOTBALL OPERA (Sky Arts, Grange Park Opera, Factory Films).
+Directing credits include SPINNING WHEEL (Theatre on the Downs) THE PLACES WE’VE BEEN (Exeter Northcott), as Assistant Director GODS OF THE GAME: A FOOTBALL OPERA (Sky Arts, Grange Park Opera, Factory Films) and as Associate Performance Director GREASE: THE LIVE EXPERIENCE (Secret Cinema).